MariusBorcan/noteplus/README.md

  * View notes grouped by projects
  * Add project
  * Add note to a project
- * Search projects
- * Search notes
  * Edit a note
- * Insert snippet into a note
  * Delete note
  * Delete project